bracketclub/bracketclub/packages/bracket-possibilities/README.md

 p.canWin({ entries, master, findEntry })
 // null or something like { rank: 1, bracket: 'SOME WINNING BRACKET' }

-// This will return all the `possibilities` where the entry matched by `findEntry`
+// This will return some of the `possibilities` where the entry matched by `findEntry`
 // will finish in 1st place (tied or not) p.winners({ entries, master, findEntry })
+// [{ rank: 1,  bracket: 'OUTCOME1' }, { rank: 1, bracket: 'OUTCOME2' }, ...]

+// This will return all of the `possibilities` where the entry matched by `findEntry`
+// will finish in 1st place (tied or not).
+The difference between `winners` is that
+// method will short circuit some outcomes by only trying games where the entry
+// does not have an elimiated team winning p.allWinners({ entries, master, findEntry })
 // [{ rank: 1,  bracket: 'OUTCOME1' }, { rank: 1, bracket: 'OUTCOME2' }, ...]

 // Find all top 5 finishes for the entry matched by `findEntry`